Edinburgh-Genome-Foundry/Proglog/README.rst

     </p>

 Proglog is a progress logging system for Python.
-It allows to build complex libraries while giving the user control on the management of logs, callbacks and progress bars.
+It allows to build complex libraries while giving library users control over logs, callbacks and progress bars.

 **What problems does it solve ?**